 Basic Manners

-There is a set of basic rules that you need to be aware of, before sitting down on a British table.
+There is a set of basic rules that you need to be aware of before sitting down at a British table.
 You should follow this British table etiquette to avoid any embarrassment at your student housing in the United Kingdom.
+Here, we have listed some of the basic manners of the British Table Etiquettes that you should know.

 - Start eating after the host or hostess asks you or tells you to start.